heig-vd-tweb2017/impoved-github-analytics-server/README.md

 npm install
 ```

-You can then use the following commands to build and test the application:
+You can then use the following commands to build and test the application after starting all the containers.
+Look at the `Deployment part`.

 ```
 npm run lint  # Runs the ESLint linter for code quality control npm run test  # Runs the Mocha framework for testing npm run build # Runs the 'lint' and 'test' scripts
 ```

-If you want to run the application locally, we recommend you to look at the `Deployment part`.

 ## Deployment